Saint Lucy: Relics

-Sigebert of Gembloux, in his sermo de Sancta Lucia, chronicled that her body lay undisturbed in Sicily for 400 years, before Faroald II, Duke of Spoleto, captured the island and transferred the body to Corfinium in the Abruzzo, Italy.
+Sigebert of Gembloux, in his sermo de Sancta Lucia, chronicled that her body lay undisturbed in Sicily for 400 years, before Faroald II, Duke of Spoleto, captured the island and transferred the body to Corfinium in Abruzzo, Italy.
 From there it was removed by the Emperor Otho I in 972 to Metz and deposited in the church of St. Vincent.
 It was from this shrine that an arm of the saint was taken to the monastery of Luitburg in the Diocese of Speyer – an incident celebrated by Sigebert in verse.

 The subsequent history of the relics is not clear.
 According to Umberto Benigni, Stephen II (768) sent the relics of St. Lucy to Constantinople for safety against the Saracen incursions.
 On their capture of Constantinople in 1204, the French found some relics attributed to Saint Lucy in the city, and Enrico Dandolo, Doge of Venice, secured them for the monastery of St. George at Venice.
 In 1513 the Venetians presented to Louis XII of France the saint's head, which he deposited in the cathedral church of Bourges.
 Another account, however, states that the head was brought to Bourges from Rome, where it had been transferred during the time when the relics rested in Corfinium.

 Parts of the body are present in Sicily in particular in Syracuse, which has preserved them from antiquity.

 The remainder of the relics remain in Venice: they were transferred to the church of San Geremia when the church of Santa Lucia was demolished in 1861 to make way for the new railway terminus.
 A century later, on 7 November 1981, thieves stole all her bones, except her head.
 Police recovered them five weeks later, on her feast day.
 Other parts of the corpse have found their way to Rome, Naples, Verona, Lisbon, Milan, as well as Germany and France.